-The broad skills gained from a Bachelor of Arts such as research, writing, critical thinking, and communication are all highly valued by employers and can open employment opportunities in careers as diverse as international relations, heritage, PR, teaching, publishing, advertising, and more.
+The broad skills gained from a Bachelor of Arts such as research, writing, critical thinking, and communication are all highly valued by employers and can open employment opportunities in careers as diverse as international relations, heritage, PR, teaching, publishing, advertising, tech start-ups, and more.

 Sociology graduates make good teachers and researchers in universities, polytechnics, continuing education providers, and schools.

 Find out more about what you can do with a degree in Sociology.

 Level 3, Logie building – see campus maps

 College of Arts | Te Rāngai Toi Tangata